 - The Bottom Billion: Why the Poorest Countries are Failing and What Can Be Done About It by Paul Collier: an easy read and great overall look at development; he presents interesting solutions to major aid issues.

 - “It Doesn’t Take a Village: The perverse effects of local aid”: this Economist article analyzes the idea that empowerment at the local level is best, countering with arguments of corruption, elitism, and bureaucratic issues.
 The article illustrates that there is no panacea for the major development issues.

 Step Two: Choose a Good-Fit Type of Volunteering

 There are an overwhelming number of ways to volunteer, and since I started traveling more than four years ago, I’ve tried most of them.
 I used a placement company on my round-the-world trip to find a monastery in Nepal where I could teach, I’ve taken recommendations from travelers on the road, and now I most often volunteer independently with small organizations I find organically as I travel.
 Your next step is to assess your time commitment and your personal volunteer motivations.

 - Independent volunteering: Independent volunteering is ideal for long-term travelers and those on a flexible round-the-world trip who don’t know when or where they might be traveling.
 There’s usually little or no facilitation, so you must arrange all travel, accommodation, and food.
 In exchange, the fees are low or free.
-You’re traditionally working directly with the project/organization on a very hands-on level.
+You’re traditionally working directly with the project or organization on a very hands-on level.